Cano Health Inc. (CANO) EPS is poised to hit -0.14 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Cano Health Inc. (CANO) Ownership Facts and Figures

-Nothing is more important than checking the behaviour of major investors towards the stock of the Medical Care Facilities industry.
+Sometimes it helps to make our mind if we keep our tabs on how bigger investors are working with the stock of the Medical Care Facilities industry.
 Cano Health Inc.’s current insider ownership accounts for 11.80%, in contrast to 68.60% institutional ownership.
 According to the most recent insider trade that took place on Apr 05, this organization’s Chief Financial Officer sold 23,591 shares at the rate of 1.27, making the entire transaction reach 30,067 in total value, affecting insider ownership by 802,570.

 Cano Health Inc. (CANO) Earnings and Revenue Records

-As on 12/30/2022, Multinational firm has announced its last quarter scores, in which it reported -$0.61 earnings per share (EPS) for the period falling under the consensus outlook (set at -$0.13) by -$0.48.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.11 per share during the current fiscal year.
+So, what does the last quarter earnings report of the company that was made public on 3/30/2023 suggests?
+It has posted -$0.12 earnings per share (EPS) beating the forecaster’s viewpoint (set at -$0.13) by $0.01.
+This company achieved a net margin of -7.57 while generating a return on equity of -72.55.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.08 per share during the current fiscal year.

 Cano Health Inc.’s EPS decrease for this current 12-month fiscal period is -794.90% and is forecasted to reach -0.25 in the upcoming year.